-Table 15 lists and summarized the metrics that have been preliminary selected as interesting metrics for the CLERECO framework.
-It is important to remark here, that this is an extended list that should be further narrowed or revised in order to focus the project's resources on the most important metrics whose early evaluation is feasible in the project timeframe.
+Table 16 lists and summarizes the metrics that have been selected as interesting metrics for the CLERECO framework.
+It is important to remark here, that this list has been established in order to focus the project's resources on the most important metrics whose early evaluation is feasible in the project timeframe.

 Name/metric Utilization/Applicable for Power System power (per utilization interval) Performance System performance (TFLOPS) System reliability MTBI, MTBF per job, node and system PFH Average frequency of dangerous failure PFDavg Average probability of dangerous failure on demand, mean unavailability.
-SFF Safe Failure Fraction, SFF = $(\Sigma \lambda_s + \Sigma \lambda{dd}) / \Sigma \lambda{tot}$ DC Diagnostic coverage, DC = $\Sigma \lambda{dd} / \Sigma \lambda_d$ HFT Hardware Fault Tolerance (Input parameter) 11 Proof test interval T2 Diagnostic time interval λs Failure rate corresponding to safe failures λα Failure rate corresponding to dangerous failures λ dd Failure rate corresponding to dangerous detected failures λdu Failure rate corresponding to dangerous undetected failures λsd Failure rate corresponding to safe detected failures λsu Failure rate corresponding to safe undetected failures λ tot $\lambda_d + \lambda_s$ β Fraction of undetected failures that have a common cause (Common cause factor for subsystems with HFT > 0).
+SFF Safe Failure Fraction, SFF = $(\Sigma \lambda_s + \Sigma \lambda{dd}) / \Sigma \lambda{tot}$ DC Diagnostic coverage, DC = $\Sigma \lambda{dd} / \Sigma \lambda{d}$ HFT Hardware Fault Tolerance (Input parameter) ті Proof test interval T2 Diagnostic time interval λs Failure rate corresponding to safe failures λd Failure rate corresponding to dangerous failures λαα Failure rate corresponding to dangerous detected failures λαυ Failure rate corresponding to dangerous undetected failures λ {sd} Failure rate corresponding to safe detected failures λsu Failure rate corresponding to safe undetected failures λ {tot} $\lambda_d + \lambda_s$ β Fraction of undetected failures that have a common cause (Common cause factor for subsystems with HFT > 0).
 See [11]. βa Fraction of detected failures that have a common cause.
 See [11].
-MTTR Mean time to restoration, [11] MRT Mean repair time, [11] Useful life Used to guarantee a period of use and to elaborate plans for replacement/maintenance.
-Impact cost (TCO), maintainability.
-Failure rates Failure rates corresponding to different failure modes of the system.
-Used to assess the safety of the system (see section 5.2) Performance impact on hard real-time systems Need of metrics to evaluate the probability of missing a deadline due to a HW fault.
-Currently no metrics are available.
+MTTR Mean time to restoration, [11] MRT Mean repair time, [11] Silent Data Corruption (SDC) rate Used to assess the safety of the system (see section 5.2).
+Failure rates have to be given for the different failure modes of the system.
+Detected Unrecoverable Error (DUE) rate Used to assess the safety of the system (see section 5.2).
+Failure rates have to be given for the different failure modes of the system.
+Timing failure rate To evaluate the impact of faults on the real-time behavior of hard real-time systems.

-Table 15: Preliminary selection of reliability metrics
+Table 16: Preliminary selection of reliability metrics